 • Scenic picnic spots!

-• Historic sites including old stone quarries, sealed-off coal mines, remnants of a 1920s resort, ruins of a hundred-year-old cannery, and remnants of First Nations activity.
+• Historic sites including old stone quarries, sealed-off coal mines, remnants of a 1920s resort, ruins of a hundred-year-old cannery, and remnants from millennia of First Nations activity.

 • Wildlife including blond raccoons, otters, eagles, martens, and more deer than you've ever needed to see.